 Ms. Lucy Prodgers

-- Position: Graduate Teaching Assistant/PG Researcher
+- Position: Lecturer/PG Researcher

 - Areas of expertise: Qualitative research; critical health psychology; arts-based methods; chronic and lifelong illness; patient experiences of Inflammatory Bowel Disease